Collective Worship in classes

-Our Year 6’s have recently planned and lead their own Collective Worship in their own classes and across the school.
+Our children enjoying planning and leading their own Collective Worship sessions in their own classes and across the school.

 We are very keen to develop every child as a worship leader and have developed our own awards which recognise when children have helped to prepare and lead Collective Worship.

 |Collective Worship Certificate 2|